SeethalakshmiPerumal/SupriyaResume/README.md

 * Ranked 3rd in Undergraduate Program.
 * Secured the Government of Maharashtra Merit seat for Undergraduate Program
 ## INTERESTS / HOBBIES
-* Learning new techniques to solve complex math problems, solving puzzles and riddles
+* Learning new techniques to solve complex math problems, solving puzzles and riddles.